rossana87/Project_2/README.md

 #### Creating all React components

 * I created all the folders and components inside the folder src → components.
-This may sound like something not very important, but it is if you are an organised person.
+This may sound like something not very important but it is if you are an organised person.
 The second step was to import the components in `App.js`.

 #### Fetching the data and testing

-* In order to request the correct data, it is important to read through the documentation, in this particular scenario I worked with the Harvard Art Museum documentation API.
+* In order to request the correct data it is important to read through the documentation, in this particular scenario I worked with the Harvard Art Museum documentation API.
 I spent some time testing the URLs.
 This was done in Insomnia as well.
 In the function below I fetched the data through an `axios.get`, which is a popular JavaScript library that is used to make HTTP requests from a web browser or a Node.js server.
-* Axios is commonly used in web development when interacting with APIs, fetching data from servers, and sending data to servers.
+* Axios is commonly used in web development when interacting with APIs, fetching data from servers and sending data to servers.
 It supports various features such as handling requests and response headers, intercepting requests and responses, and handling errors in a straightforward manner.
 * In the code below, Axios is used to send a GET request to the Harvard Art Museums API and retrieve art data.
 It simplifies the process of making the API request by providing a convenient `get()` method.
 * Once the request was working, I started getting familiar with the data and started testing on how I could manipulate the data that I needed.